nlm-pro/angular-cli-deep-dive/README.md

-# Angular CLI Examples
+# Angular CLI Deep Dive

-**Angular example project with exercices.**

-Created for and used by attendees to my Angular CLI courses / workshops / codelabs.
+Examples and exercices related to my Angular CLI courses/workshops/codelabs, tutorials and blog posts.

 Please, do not hesitate to [send me a tweet or DM][tweet] if you have any question or feedback about this topics.